 If you’re under the age of 26, good news – the Louvre is free for you to enter!
 If you’re not, but you’re a teacher, it’s free to enter also.
 You just need to be able to prove it when you’re visiting.
 And for all of you who are 26 or older, or aren’t teachers, take note that the Louvre is free to everyone on the first Sunday of the month.

-3. London: Enjoy choir singing in Westminster Abbey
+3. Free in London: Enjoy choir singing in Westminster Abbey

 While visiting one of London’s most famous attractions may cost £16 during the day, if you leave your visit until when ‘Evensong’ takes place every evening at 5.30pm you won’t have to pay anything.
 Not only that, you’ll be treated to the sounds of the Abbey’s choir too.

-4. Bruges: Visit the Church of Our Lady
+4. Free in Bruges: Visit the Church of Our Lady

 Also known as Onze-Lieve-Vrouwekerk, the Church of Our Lady took almost two centuries to complete and is best-known for the many art treasures it houses.
 Of these, the most famous is Michelangelo’s ‘Madonna and Child’ which was his only piece to leave Italy in his lifetime.
 Entrance to the church is absolutely nothing.

-5. Dubrovnik: Jump off the rocks at ‘Hole in the Wall’
+5. Free in Dubrovnik: Jump off the rocks at ‘Hole in the Wall’

 Also known as ‘Cafe Buja’, the ‘Hole in the Wall’ is one of Dubrovnik’s worst-kept secrets.
 Found just 5 minutes walk from Placa, the city’s main thoroughfare, as well as being one of the city’s most popular bars, it’s also well-known for the rocks beside it that are perfect for jumping off.
 So whether it’s baby jumps, slightly higher ones or those for the faint hearted, you can do them here.

-6. Madrid: Visit the Spanish capital’s best-known museums for free
+6. Free in Madrid: Visit the Spanish capital’s best-known museums for free

 If you’re planning on visiting Madrid but haven’t booked anything just yet, keep in mind that two of the Spanish capital’s best-known museums are free to enter at different times over the weekend.
 Museo Nacional Centro de Arte Reina Sofía is free to enter on Saturdays after 2.30pm and all day Sunday while the Prado is free all day Sunday also.

-7. Prague: Walk through the grounds of Prague Castle
+7. Free in Prague: Walk through the grounds of Prague Castle

 Overlooking the Czech capital and the River Vlatva, Prague Castle is the city’s number one tourist attraction.
 While you need to pay in to certain parts of the castle, such as St Vitus’ Cathedral and Golden Lane, you won’t be asked to hand over any money just to walk through the grounds.
 Try to visit around 12 noon to catch the elaborate changing of the guard.